ConversationalComponents/examples/README.md

 ### Customize The Action (optional) <a name="CustomizeAction"></a>

-Best to have the actions under functions that use the state to determine how the text would look like
+Best to have the actions under functions that use the state to determine how the text will look.

 ```python
 def get_drink_action(first_name=""):